Juniper/ruby-junos-ez-stdlib/README.md

 # OVERVIEW

 Ruby framework to support Junos OS based device management automation.

 This is the "standard library" or "core" set of functionality that should work on most/all Junos OS based devices.

+This framework is build on top of the NETCONF gem which uses XML as the fundamental data-exchange.
+So no "automating the CLI" or using SNMP.
 The purpose of this framework is to enable automation development without requiring specific Junos XML knowledge or domain experties.

 Further documentation can be found in the *docs* subdirectory.